To achieve the highest quality with the best results, please use these simple guidelines to prepare your materials for printing.

 Locally owned, locally produced, locally delivered

-When your order is ready, you may pick up at my location; Personally deliver to your chosen location (delivery fee will be extra charge); Or delivered by USPS.
+When your order is ready, you may pick up at my location; Personally deliver to your chosen location (delivery fee will be extra charge); Or delivered by UPS or FedEx.

-Prints are delivered by USPS, rolled up in sturdy tubes, not mounted, this will save on shipping charges and lessen the chance for damages to your prints.
+Prints are delivered by UPS or FedEx, rolled up in sturdy tubes, not mounted, this will save on shipping charges and lessen the chance for damages to your prints.

 UNPACKING YOUR PRINTS